 Xz was designed as a fragmented format.
 Xz implementations may choose what subset of the format they support.
 In particular, integrity checking in xz offers multiple choices of check types, all of them optional except CRC32 which is recommended.
 (See [Xz format], section 2.1.1.2 'Stream Flags'.
 See also [RFC 2119] for the definitions of 'optional' and 'recommended').
 Safe interoperability among xz implementations is not guaranteed.
 For example the xz-embedded decompressor does not support the optional check types.
 Other xz implementations may choose to not support integrity checking at all.

 The xz reference tool (xz-utils) ignores the recommendation of the xz format specification and uses by default an optional check type (CRC64) in the files it produces.
-This prevents decompressors that do not support the optional check types from verifying the integrity of the data.
+This prevents decompressors that do not support the optional check types from checking the integrity of the data.
 Using --check=crc32 when creating the file makes integrity checking work on the xz-embedded decompressor, but as CRC32 is just recommended, it does not guarantee that integrity checking will work on all xz compliant decompressors.
 Distributing software in xz format can only be guaranteed to be safe if the distributor controls the decompressor run by the user (or can force the use of external means of integrity checking).
 Error detection in the xz format is broken; depending on how the file was created and on what decompressor is available, the integrity check in xz is sometimes performed and sometimes not.
 The latter is usually the case for the tarballs released in xz format by GNU and Linux when they are decompressed with the xz-embedded decompressor (see the third xz test in [benchmark]).

 The design of the xz format is based on two false ideas; that better compression algorithms can be mass-produced like cars in a factory, and that it is practical to embed all these algorithms in one format.
 Note, for example, that some xz implementations already do not even fully support integrity checking.